Y-digital-Asia/Y-digital-Asia-website/content/company/shared-knowledge/blog/ai-in-production-why-ml-engineers-make-the-difference.md

-description = "In this blog we did a deep-dive in the world of a ML Engineer. " featured_image = "/img/upload/pexels-thisisengineering-3861958.jpg" layout = "blog" summary = "In this blog we did a deep-dive in the world of a ML Engineer. " title = "AI in production: why ML Engineers make the difference"
+description = "In this blog we did a deep-dive in the world of a ML Engineer. " featured_image = "/img/upload/pexels-thisisengineering-3861958.jpg" layout = "blog" summary = "In this blog we did a deep-dive in the world of a ML Engineer. \n\n\n" title = "AI in production: why ML Engineers make the difference"

 +++